 Nowadays, there are plenty of ways of how to get to Machu Picchu, some longer and some shorter.
 Numerous hikes pave the way to the UNESCO world legacy.
 From shorter treks like the Inca Trail 2 Days to 5 Day treks like the Salkantay Trek or longer treks like a combination of the Inca Trail 4 Day and Salkantay 5 Day hike.
 If you are looking for something more relaxed go for the Inca Jungle Trail.

 For anyone who does not like hiking at all, there is the option of doing a 2 Day or Fullday tour by car and train.
 The transport system from Cusco to Machu Picchu is quite developed.
 Plenty of vans bring you to Ollantaytambo each day from where you can take the train to Aguas Calientes, the village located at Machu Picchu.
 You can also take a train from Poroy, a village about 20 minutes from Cusco, however, train frequency is way less.
-Another way is going to Hidroeléctrica near Santa Teresa by car and walk approximately 10 km for around 3 hours.
+Another way is to go to Hidroeléctrica near Santa Teresa by car and walk approximately 10 km for around 3 hours.
 Once at Aguas Calientes buses with a frequency of 20 minutes take you for a serpentine-ride to the entrance of Machu Picchu, or you take an around 1,5-hour-long hike climbing up the path made out of stairs.

 What to keep in mind for your visit